andikatjacobdennis/Powershell/PracticalProject.md

-Here's a PowerShell script to automate the creation of a .NET solution with WPF and Console projects, including various configurations and tasks as described:
+A PowerShell script to automate the creation of a .NET solution with WPF and Console projects, including various configurations and tasks:

 ```powershell
 # PowerShell Script to Create a .NET Solution with WPF and Console Projects